AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 ### Retrieve the attributes of a chat group

-Users can call `GetGroupWithId` to retrieve the chat group attributes from memory, including the name, description, the maximum number of members, owner, and admins of a chat group.
+All chat group members can call `GetGroupWithId` to retrieve the chat group attributes from memory, including the chat group ID, name, description, owner, and admin list.

-Users can also call `GetGroupSpecificationFromServer` to retrieve the chat group attributes from the server, including the name, description, the maximum number of members, owner, admins, and members of a chat group.
+All chat group members can also call `GetGroupSpecificationFromServer` to retrieve the chat group attributes from the server, including the chat group ID, name, description, owner, admin list, and member list.

 The following code sample shows how to retrieve the chat group attributes: